tajo9128/cloudvina/web/src/pages/blog/cost-benefit-cloud-vs-onpremise-docking.md

 ---

-**Ready to save $80,000+/year on computational chemistry?** Run your TCO analysis with BioDockify's cost calculator and see your actual savings.
+**Ready to save $80,000+/year on computational chemistry?** [Start your free simulation](/dock/new) today or use our [AI Analysis tool](/ai-analysis) to interpret your existing results.
 Most labs discover they can afford 100x more virtual screening by switching to cloud.

+Need to prepare your files first?
+Use our [free PDBQT Converter](/tools/converter) to get started instantly.

 **Keywords**: cloud docking cost analysis, on-premise vs cloud molecular docking, computational chemistry TCO, drug discovery infrastructure costs, ROI cloud computing, HPC vs cloud, molecular docking budget, bioinformatics cost savings